 An Asthmatic’s Tale: I’ll Take that Flu Shot Now, Please

 Flu seasons always seemed to come and go without really affecting me, so I never bothered to get a flu shot.
-I have asthma, but it’s well-controlled and I was healthy—I thought I didn’t need the flu vaccine.
+I have asthma, but it’s well-controlled and I’ve always been fairly healthy, so I thought I didn’t need the flu vaccine.
 Then something happened that changed my mind.

 One morning seven years ago, I woke up and was unable to get out of bed.
-My breaths were rapid and shallow and I was too weak to stand.
+My breathing was rapid and shallow and I was too weak to stand.
 My husband took one look at me, and told me we were heading to the doctor’s office.
-(Not without an argument, of course.)

 When he saw me, my doctor immediately ordered a chest X-ray and wanted me on breathing treatments.
 I had all the symptoms of pneumonia.
 And as I saw the nurses scramble, I thought “How bad off am I?”

 Each year, 200,000 Americans are hospitalized for flu-related complications, such as pneumonia.
-Some people die.
-As a person with asthma, and as bad as I felt, I had no idea if I would become one of those people.
+As a person with asthma, I had no idea if I would become one of those people.

 I was lucky.
-After four hours of breathing treatments and tests, my doctor saw some improvement and sent me home with a handful of pills, an inhaler and a manual spirometer.
+After four hours of breathing treatments and tests, my doctor saw some improvement and sent me home with a handful of pills, and an inhaler.

-My doctor explained that my lungs are already compromised with asthma, so getting the flu puts me more at risk for pneumonia.
+My doctor explained that my lungs are already a risk due to the asthma, so getting the flu puts me more at risk for pneumonia.
 One shot could have saved me from paying for doctor visits, X-rays, breathing treatments, tests and prescriptions, plus weeks of missed work.

-Ever since then, I listen to my doctor and I get my flu shot.
+Ever since then, I listen to my doctor and I get my flu shot every year.
 I had to learn the hard way that a quick shot in the arm is better than a stay in the hospital.

 Photo credit: NHS Employers